 Management paying attention to the wrong metrics can skew their focus away from what creates actual value for the company.
 In other words: a recipe for disaster.

-How to measure call center productivity
+How to evaluate efficiency in a call center

 Overall call resolution rate